emacs-mirror/emacs/mps/manual/source/pool/lo.rst

     has finished (for example, by keeping a reference to the buffer in a :term:`root` or a :term:`scanned <scan>` object).

-For leaf objects that can move and be protected, consider :ref:`pool-amcz` instead.
+If LO is used to allocate large numbers of small objects, the garbage collection performance will degrade.
+For leaf objects that can move and be protected, it is better to use :ref:`pool-amcz` instead.

 .. index::